This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Pumpkin Spice Syrup: This is a sweetener made with pumpkin purée, pumpkin pie spice, vanilla extract, brown sugar, white sugar, and water.
-I made mine using this sous vide recipe.
+Pumpkin Spice Syrup: This is a sweetener made with pumpkin purée, pumpkin pie spice, vanilla, brown sugar, white sugar, and water, which are heated and infused into a syrup with a spiced, autumnal flavor.

 Bartending Tools